 What Does a Nurse Do?

-Nursing is one of the broadest professions in healthcare.
-Nurses are at the front lines of patient care, whether in hospitals, clinics, schools, or even military settings.
+Nursing is a profession that is considered to be one of the widest in healthcare.
+Nurses are on the front line as they attend to patients, be it in hospitals, clinics, schools or even military.
 Their duties include:

-Nursing also offers different levels: LPN (Licensed Practical Nurse), RN (Registered Nurse), and NP (Nurse Practitioner).
-Each level requires different education and comes with different earning potential.
+There are also various levels offered, Nursing LPN (Licensed Practical Nurse), RN (Registered Nurse), and NP (Nurse Practitioner).
+All the levels have varying education levels and varying earning capacities.

 Average Salary for Sonographers

-Sonographers are among the highest-paid allied health professionals.
+Sonographers belong to the most well-paid allied health professionals.
 According to recent U.S. data:

 Median annual salary: About $85,000